Heathkit H8: H8

 Heathkit was a long-established player in the electronics market, making kits for products that had proven themselves in the market.
 Some of these were quite complex, including a color television.
-In 1977 they decided to enter the microcomputer market, and designed the H8.
-The machine was announced in July 1977 and started selling that fall at a price of $379.
+The company had considered designing a kit computer as early as 1974, but concluded that it was not a good fit for their traditional market.
+The successful launch of the Altair changed things, and in 1977 Heathkit decided to design a kit similar to the Altair but addressing its more obvious shortcomings.
+The H8 was announced in July 1977 and started selling that fall at a price of $379.

 For full functionality, the system also requires a 4 KiB SRAM card ($139) and some form of storage controller; at a minimum this would be the H10 paper tape punch/reader or the H8-5 Serial I/O card ($110) which controls a cassette tape, using a 1200-baud variant of the Kansas City standard format.
 Another common accessory is the H9 video terminal, which is also driven by the H8-5 card; although any serial terminal will suffice.
 The H9 is limited to upper case characters and 12 display lines, and uses a cheap array of switches for its keyboard.
 It was eventually superseded by the H19 terminal, a more ergonomic design, and capable of lower-case and graphic-like characters.
 The H19 became a major product line of its own.
 The H17 floppy disk system became available in 1978, normally sold with one drive but expandable with a second (and later to three).
 Use of the H17 requires at least 16 KiB of RAM.
 The H8 can run CP/M, and often did, but early machines require either a special version of CP/M that was "org'd" at 8 KiB instead of zero, or a small hardware modification and an updated ROM to do so.
 Heath also offered HDOS, which was written by Gordon Letwin.
 Letwin later went to Microsoft and was chief architect of OS/2.

 At the time the H8 was introduced, the computer market was in the midst of a shift from the hobby market that had spawned it to a "user" market that purchased pre-assembled machines.
 Heath followed this trend and introduced the WH8 in fully assembled form for $475.
 Like the H8, the WH8 requires several other cards for functionality.
 The disk drive system came fully assembled as the WH17.
 For the CP/M operating system, Heathkit provided the WH67, a 10 MB eight-inch hard drive and the H47 eight-inch floppy disk system.